kyrylogr/kyrylogr.github.io/index.md

 I take part in development of medical 3D planning software written in C++/qt and proprietary language.
 I work on business logic, portions of UI, application performance analysis and improvements, bugfixing.
 This project is about to have a second release (version 2.0).

 ## Work achievements and work sample description
-* I took part in development of successful core banking system, currently used by several Ukrainian banks
+* I took part in development of successful core banking system and reporting system/engine.
+The reporting system is currently used by several Ukrainian banks (including some from top 10)
 * reusable UI components (C++ Builder, windows)
 * Writing Oracle PL/SQL packages, stored procedures, query optimization
 * calculation models for forecasting and trading simulation (C++)